College football's most bizarre traditions

 The running of the buffalo

-The University of Colorado Boulder's mascot is a buffalo, which is cool -- buffaloes are big, intimidating, and millions of them once roamed the mountains and prairies of Colorado long before football stadiums existed.
+The University of Colorado Boulder's mascot is a buffalo, which is cool -- buffaloes are big and intimidating, and millions of their cousins -- the bison -- once roamed the mountains and prairies of Colorado long before football stadiums existed.

 But for CU Boulder football, simply channeling the raw power of a buffalo into their on-field performance is not enough.
-No -- at Colorado home games (and the occasional road trip), "Ralphie" -- a real, live 1,200-pound buffalo -- sprints across the field, flanked by five extremely brave handlers.
-Contrary to popular belief, Ralphie is actually a female since females tend to be less aggressive than male bison.
+No -- at Colorado home games (and the occasional road trip), "Ralphie" -- a real, live 1,200-pound bison -- sprints across the field, flanked by five extremely brave handlers.
+Contrary to popular belief, Ralphie is actually a female since females tend to be less aggressive than males.

 During her runs, Ralphie can reach speeds of more than 25 miles per hour and -- on more than one occasion -- has broken away from her human handlers.